FormantIO/formant/README.md

 1. `image`
 2. `video`
 3. `point cloud`
+4. `file`

 `ext` : The extension to watch for.
 Please note the included `.` in the extension.

+`remote-agent` : If set to `false`, the Figure Watcher will stream datapoints with just the file location to the Figure Agent.
+If set to `true`, the Figure Watcher will read the files and send the raw file data to the Figure Agent.
+If set to `true` the file size limit is 2MB.
+This is useful to enable when your watcher and agent are running on seperate machines within a local network.
+(Defaults to `false`)

 #### File Tail Stream